pgsleepy/ultimatexr.io-1/content/guides/manipulation.md

 - *Anchor Snap*: The transform where objects will be snapped to when being placed.
 - *Anchor Snap Mode*: How this object will snap to the UxrGrabbableObjectAnchor transform after being placing on it.
 - *Anchor Proximity Position*: The reference that will be used to know if this object is close enough to an UxrGrabbableObjectAnchor to place it there.
-- *Anchor Proximity Translation Constraint Mode*: Allows to constrain the translation of this object while being grabbed.
-- *Restrict To Box*: Allowed volume where this object's pivot will be allowed to move while being grabbed.
-- *Restrict To Sphere*: Allowed volume where this object's pivot will be allowed to move while being grabbed.
-- *Translation Limits Min*: Minimum allowed offset in local coordinates.
-- *Translation Limits Max*: Maximum allowed offset in local coordinates.
-- *Translation Reference Is Parent*: Tells whether the local translation limits specified are with respect to the parent or another transform.
-- *Translation Parent Transform*: Allows to specify a different transform as parent reference for the local translation limits.
-- *Rotation Constraint Mode*: Allows to constrain the rotation of this object while being grabbed.
-- *Rotation Angle Limits Min*: Minimum allowed rotation offset degrees in local axes.
-- *Rotation Angle Limits Max*: Maximum allowed rotation offset degrees in local axes.
-- *Rotation Reference Is Parent*: Tells whether the local rotation limits specified are with respect to the parent or another transform.
-- *Rotation Parent Transform*: Allows to specify a different transform as parent reference for the local rotation limits.
-- *Locked Grab Release Distance*: Maximum allowed distance of a locked grab to move away from the grab point before being released.
-- *Translation Resistance*: Resistance of the object to being moved.
-Values higher than zero may be used to simulate heavy objects.
-- *Rotation Resistance*: Resistance of the object to being rotated.
-Values higher than zero may be used to simulate heavy objects.